dipanjanS/improving-RAG-systems-dhs2024/README.md

 ![](https://i.imgur.com/ZdpFHzB.png)

+### Detailed Article:

+We have worked with [Analytics Vidhya](https://www.analyticsvidhya.com/blog/) to get a detailed writeup done on the content covered in this talk.
+Do check out __[this detailed article in the Analytics Vidhya Blog](https://www.analyticsvidhya.com/blog/2024/08/improving-real-world-rag-systems/)__.

 Everyone knows how to build RAG systems, but how do you improve them?
 Retrieval Augmented Generation (RAG) systems have quickly become among the industry's biggest successes for driving Generative AI use cases on custom enterprise data.
 However, with their success comes a whole list of pain points that can lead to failure or sub-optimal performance in RAG systems.

 This session is inspired by the famous paper “Seven Failure Points When Engineering a Retrieval Augmented Generation System” by Barnett et al., which discusses some of the major challenges and points of failure in RAG Systems.
 However, clear solutions to these challenges are not mentioned in detail.